The Place to Be

 Connected to the World

 Connected by interstates, turnpikes and airports, traveling to Northwest Arkansas can be done with ease.
 Northwest Arkansas Regional Airport (XNA) is only 22 miles from campus.
 Seven major carriers service XNA with non-stop flights to 15 cities.
 If you’d rather drive, Tulsa, Okla., is just over an hour away, Kansas City is four hours away, Dallas is five hours away and Memphis is less than six hours away.
-Chicago is a ten-hour drive and Denver is 12 hours away, making both just a days drive away.
+Chicago is a 10 hour drive and Denver is 12 hours away, making both just a day's drive away.

 Northwest Arkansas is truly the place to be.
 The advantages of Northwest Arkansas make JBU an even more attractive place to attend college.
 Come visit us and see for yourself.